History of General Hospital: The transition (1988–1991)

 As Gloria Monty left in 1987, General Hospital entered a transitional phase as the action/adventure storylines of the 1980s became less popular.
 H. Wesley Kenney took over as executive producer in January 1987, and for a while into his tenure, the show still capitalized on the action success of the past few years.
 In an interview with the Associated Press, Kenney said:

-Bringing back the mob in the mid 1980s set "GH" in a tone it has never fallen back from.
-The introduction of Duke Lavery (Ian Buchanan) brought on several new mobsters including the mysterious "Mr. Big" who turned out to be none other than police chief Bert Ramsey, as well as the Jerome family.
+In the mid-1980s, General Hospital introduced mob families, which played an essential role in the show, both past and present.
+The introduction of Duke Lavery (Ian Buchanan) brought on several new mobsters including the mysterious "Mr. Big", who turned out to be none other than police chief Bert Ramsey, as well as the Jerome family.
 Years later, when Duke was brought back from the dead, the new writers would re-introduce the Jeromes to match wits and automatic rifles with Sonny Corinthos just as the writers had done years before with the Cassadine family.

 The show took a different turn when Joseph Hardy took over in 1989.
 In one far-fetched storyline in 1990, Robin Scorpio (Robert Scorpio and Anna Devane's daughter) befriended Casey Rogers, an alien from the planet Lumina.
 The show's ratings fluctuated; Leslie Charleson (Monica Quartermaine) later explained to the Chicago Tribune: "It seemed every year we were getting a new producer who brought in new writers.
 The writers wouldn't do their homework, then they'd tell us, 'Make it work.'"